-Exhibit Sheet FERC Drawing No. Title/Showing Approval order date G-1 1744-19 Project Layout 6/28/1990 G-2 1744-20 Recreation and Forebay Sites 6/28/1990 G-3 1744-21 Existing Weber Plant Site 6/28/1990
+Exhibit Sheet FERC Drawing No. Title/Showing Approval Order Date G-1 1744-19 Project Layout 6/28/1990 G-2 1744-20 Recreation and Forebay Sites 6/28/1990 G-3 1744-21 Existing Weber Plant Site 6/28/1990

 The revised Exhibit G replaces the three current drawings with four newly created sheets that consist of a series of three overlapping maps depicting the proposed Project Boundary location and principal features of the Project and a fourth sheet with coordinates, distances, and descriptions for the boundary and flowline (buried pipeline center line) shown on the maps (Table 2).
 These maps also delineate the land ownership and property interests within that boundary.
-For the Weber Final License Application, PacifiCorp will also submit Geographic Information System (GIS) shapefiles for the Project Boundary, federal lands within the boundary, and georeference control points, and metadata text file (on CD) for the electronic filing.
+As part of this Weber Final License Application, PacifiCorp will also submit (via overnight delivery) three CDs containing Geographic Information System (GIS) shapefiles for the Project Boundary, federal lands within the boundary, and geo-reference control points, along with metadata text files.